Custom models¶

 return pdf

 This PDF now expects multidimensional data.
 Therefore, we need to provide a Space in multiple dimensions.
-The preferred way is to use the product operations to build this space from one dimensional Spaces
+The preferred way is to use the product operations to build this space from one dimensional Space

 costhetha_k = zfit.Space('costheta_k', (-1, 1))